tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Create-File.md

 ---
-title: Create File (REST API) - Azure Storage
+title: Create File (FileREST API) - Azure Files
 description: The Create File operation creates a new file or replaces a file.
 Note that calling Create File only initializes the file.
 To add content to a file, call the Put Range operation.
 author: wmgries